 Western leatherwood is a deciduous shrub from the mezereum family (Thymelaeaceae).
 It occurs in broadleaf upland forest, closed-cone coniferous forest, chaparral, cismontane woodland, North Coast coniferous forest, riparian forest, and in mesic areas within riparian woodland habitats.
 It can be found at elevations that range from 50 to 395 meters amsl.
 Western leatherwood blooms from January through March, though the bloom period can occasionally extend through April.
 The known range of this species includes Alameda, Contra Costa, Marin, Santa Clara, San Mateo, and Sonoma counties.
-Western leatherwood is a monotypic genus and the only species within the mesereum family that occurs in California (CNPS, 2013).
+Western leatherwood is a monotypic genus and the only species within the mezereum family that occurs in California (CNPS, 2013).
 There are six documented CNDDB occurrences within a 5-mile radius of the project site (Occurrence numbers: 7, 10, 11, 35, 38, and 52) (CDFW, 2013a).
 The nearest documented occurrence of this species is located less than one-half mile northwest of the project site (CDFW, 2013a).
 The chaparral and oak woodland within the project site are suitable habitats for this species.
+This species was not observed during the March 2015 botanical surveys, which were conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.
 This species was not observed during the July 25, 2013 botanical survey; however, the survey was conducted outside of the evident and identifiable blooming period.